-Subverted, however, with Ted Knight's character, Ted Baxter.
-The role was actually originally conceived with Jack Cassidy in mind, but he turned it down.
+Ted Knight, as Ted Baxter, is actually a completely accidental instance of this.
+The role was originally conceived with Jack Cassidy in mind, but he turned it down.
 Cassidy did, however, appear in an early episode as Ted's equally egocentric brother, Hal.

-Executive Meddling: A common plot on the show, as the station managers at WJM mess with the news show's format or try to make personnel changes.
+Executive Meddling: A common plot in-universe, as the station managers at WJM mess with the news show's format or try to make personnel changes.
 Somewhat subverted in that Ted's news show is so bad that the executives may have a point in wanting to change it.

 Mary: [to Lou, after watching Ted on the news] That's the format you're so anxious to hang on to?